 - … Georgia’s shellfish industry will suffer.
 NOAA funds have helped develop appropriate methods to raise and harvest shellfish, clams and oysters.
 Without this research, many businesses will not have the tools needed to sell our signature oysters and other coastal delicacies to restaurants and others.

 - … Citizens will be forced to pay more for necessary flood insurance and will not have access to important information regarding increased flooding and extreme weather events.
-The Federal Emergency Management System (FEMA) flood mapping project and financial assistance to reduce flood insurance premiums will be eliminated.

 - … People will lose jobs.
 Because the federal funding matches local and state funding for important programs, in some instances up to 75%, the loss of the federal funding will result in job loss.
 Many areas of our coast cannot afford to lose the important economic driver many of these program offer the communities in which they operate.

 The complicated process to finalize our federal budget will involve a lot of negotiations before a budget is adopted by Congress in the fall.
 Those of us who love our Georgia coast must express our outrage with the President’s budget and demand support for our communities.
 At the least, we should get a congressional hearing to discuss the risks the budget posed for coastal Georgia communities.

 PLEASE ACT TODAY: Contact Senator Thad Cochran (MS), Chair Senate Appropriations Committee and Representative Rodney Frelinghuysen (NJ), Chair House Appropriations Committee.
 Make sure to copy our Georgia Senators and Congressmen.
 Review our sample letter with email addresses.